DAI-Lab-HERALD/General-Framework/Framework/Splitting_methods/README.md

     Returns
     -------
-    max_repetition_nunmber : bool
+    max_repetition_nunmber : int

     '''
     return max_repetition_nunmber
 ```

 However, besides the maximum number of allowable repetitions, other reasons might restrict the applicability of the current splitting method.
-For an alternative, the splitting method might be limited to certain scenario types (see *self.data_set.scenario.get_name()*), or a split by location would require at least two locations to be findable in the dataset (see *self.Domain.location*).
+For an alternative, the splitting method might be limited to certain scenario types (see [*self.data_set.scenario.get_name()*](https://github.com/julianschumann/General-Framework/tree/main/Framework/Scenarios#setting-up-the-class)), or a split by location would require at least two locations to be findable in the dataset (see [*self.Domain.location*](https://github.com/julianschumann/General-Framework/tree/main/Framework/Data_sets#importing-the-raw-data)).
 Such requirements can then be set in the *check_splitability_method()*:

 ```
   def check_splitability_method(self):